Florida Consolidated Exactech Lawsuit Opens to Everyone Seeking Compensation for Defective Exactech Hip, Knee, or Ankle Implants

 Attorney Ilyas Sayeg, of mctlaw, is Co-Lead of the cases consolidated before Judge Keim in Gainesville, Florida.
 As Co-Lead, Mr. Sayeg regularly appears and argues before Judge Keim on behalf of all plaintiffs and attorneys with cases filed in the consolidated litigation.

 Mctlaw is one of the first law firms to spearhead Exactech litigation on a national level.
-Our attorneys have years of experience litigating defective joint implant cases and winning compensation for patients.
+Our attorneys have years of experience litigating defective joint implant cases and winning compensation for patients injured by joint implants.
 If you think you have a recalled Exactech device, or you represent someone who does, and are seeking an attorney to refer or co-counsel, contact us right away.

 Florida-based mctlaw is a national leader in defective joint replacement litigation and has successfully represented clients with defective implants across the country.
 Our attorneys filed the first metal-on-metal hip lawsuit in the United States.
 Our tech-forward approach gives us an edge in preparing these cases for trial and leveraging that preparation for the best possible outcomes.
 The legal team at mctlaw is licensed to practice law in state, federal, district, and circuit courts throughout the nation.